jafaryor/algorithms-and-data-structures/src/sort/quick/readme.md

 > __Optimal pivot is in the middle, because when you move it to the left or to the right (or take biggest or smallest item), you increase depth of recursion.
 In the worst case you will get O(n^2) except of O(n*log2(n)) when taking the middle.__

-### Usage
-Quicksort is sensitive to the data provided.
-Without usage of random pivots, it uses O(n^2) time for sorting a full sorted array.
-But by swapping random unsorted elements with the first element, and sorting afterwards, the algorithm becomes less sensitive to data would otherwise cause worst-case behavior (e.g. already sorted arrays).

-> __Heapsort or Merge sort, it has a very low constant factor to its execution speed, which generally gives it a speed advantage when working with lots of random data.__

 ### Example
 ![quick-sort](./images/quick-sort.gif)